Judgment of 10 December 2015 -

 BVerwG 3 C 7.14ECLI:DE:BVerwG:2015:101215U3C7.14.0

-When citing this decision it is recommended to indicate the court, the date of the decision, the case number and the paragraph: BVerwG, Judgment of 10 December 2015 - BVerwG 3 C 7.14– para.
+When citing this ruling it is recommended to indicate the court, the date of the ruling, the case number and the paragraph: BVerwG, judgment of 10 December 2015 - 3 C 7.14 - para.
 16.

 Use of vegetable concentrates with high nitrate content as food additives in the production of meat

 Concentrates of vegetables with high nitrate content that are used in the production of meat-based products in order to stabilise the colour (so-called reddening) and to preserve the product, are to be classified as food additives within the meaning of the Regulation on Food Additives (EC) No 1333/2008.